GreengageDB/gpbackup/CONTRIBUTING.md

 We warmly welcome and greatly appreciate contributions from the community.
 By participating you agree to the [code of conduct](https://github.com/GreengageDB/gpbackup/blob/master/CODE-OF-CONDUCT.md).
-Overall, we follow GPDB's comprehensive contribution policy.
+Overall, we follow GGDB's comprehensive contribution policy.
 Please refer to it [here](https://github.com/GreengageDB/greengage#contributing) for details.